-Former Michigan Gov. Rick Snyder and others will be indicted in the Flint water crisis, reports say
+Ex-Michigan Gov. Rick Snyder and others will be indicted in the Flint water crisis, reports say

 Last year, the state reached a $600 million settlement with victims, and a court monitored compensation fund for victims was established.

 The water quality problems began when the state switched Flint's water supply from Lake Huron to the notoriously filthy Flint River.
-The measure, meant to reduce costs, was supposed to be temporary while a new supply line to Lake Huron was completed.
+The move, meant to reduce costs, was supposed to be temporary while a new supply line to Lake Huron was completed.

 When the Michigan Department of Environmental Quality failed to treat the corrosive water, it ate into the city's iron and lead pipes and leached into the drinking water.